bbredesen/go-vk/README.md

 ```

 But there's more!
 Passing multiple values to a Vulkan command requires a pointer and count parameter, and sometimes
 that count parameter is embedded in another struct.
-If you are working in
+You can make life a little easier with C++'s `std::vector`.
-C++, you can handle that a little easier with `std::vector`.
 For example, specifying requested extensions at instance creation:

 ```C++
 std::vector<const char*> requiredExtensions = {